 The Vaccine Injury Table, part of the law Congress passed to assist in adjudicating vaccine injury cases, specifies certain injuries which are known to be related to MMR vaccine, or any of its components including anaphylaxis (severe allergic reaction), anaphylactic shock, encephalopathy (brain damage meeting certain legal definitions) and encephalitis (swelling of the brain).
 Other injuries can also be compensated if the injured person can demonstrate a causal relationship between the MMR vaccine and injury.

 Locating the right attorney is critical in being able to litigate you claim for vaccine injury.
-The Law Offices of Leah V. Durant PLLC, specializes in vaccine proceedings.
+Law Offices of Leah V. Durant & Associates, specializes in vaccine proceedings.
 Claims for vaccine injuries must be made at the Court of Federal Claims, also known as the Vaccine Court.
 Attorney Durant has practiced at the Court since 2009 and is focused strictly on vaccine cases at the Vaccine Court.
 She understands the nuances of vaccine practice unlike many other lawyers with little knowledge or experience at the Court of Federal Claims.
 Because the Court of Federal Claims has national jurisdiction over all vaccine matters, Attorney Durant can represent you at the Court no matter in which of the 50 states or U.S. territories you reside.
 And her services cost the vaccine-injured claimant nothing as her fees and costs are determined by the Vaccine Court and paid separately from the compensation award paid to the injured party.
 Call Attorney Durant today for a no obligation, no cost consultation if you or a loved one has been injured by an MMR vaccine.